UnRolling the Warriors Brand: How an Obscure Team Became a Global Brand

 If you survey your customers regularly or encourage them to update their information, you can also get ahead of any trends in the marketplace.
 Your home goods customers may start indicating their preferences for room decor is shifting from earth tones to bold jewel tones, and you can re-prioritize the products you promote accordingly.

-Finally, if you use an advertising platform, look for a tool that provides a way to find customers with a “look-alike” feature.
-This helps you with audience targeting which aligns with your target demographic.
+If you use an advertising platform, look for a tool that provides a way to find customers with a “lookalike” feature.
+This helps you identify audiences similar to your target demographic.
 Some will offer interest-based targeting and will let you group audiences by interest.
 This lets you use the information you’ve gleaned about your existing audience to find other visitors that will likely become customers.

-Plus, a “look-alike” tool eliminates a lot of the guesswork when it comes to finding new customers.
+A lookalike targeting tool eliminates a lot of the guesswork when it comes to finding new customers.
 Instead of having to come up with demographic information for your ideal audience, the tool can use your existing information to display your ads to visitors who are most like your existing customers.
+AdRoll features an act-alike technology that looks at how visitors are behaving online, including what products they’re viewing, to help you target and tailor your message to them.